-Metropolitan Housing Alliance (MHA) and Conway Housing Authority have been awarded HUD's Mainstream Housing Choice Vouchers to assist non-elderly persons with disabilities that are transitioning out of institutions, at risk of institutionalization, or at risk or experiencing homelessness.
+Metropolitan Housing Alliance (MHA) has been awarded HUD's Mainstream Housing Choice Vouchers to assist non-elderly persons with disabilities that are transitioning out of institutions, at risk of institutionalization, or at risk of experiencing homelessness.

-Family Promise of Pulaski County provide limited rent and utility to those who are at risk of homelessness.
-They operate a shelter mid-May through mid-August and mid-November through mid-January.
-Upon exiting the shelter program they offer rides to the Rescue bus pass program to assist with transportation.
+Family Promise of Pulaski County provides limited rent and utility assistance to those who are at risk of homelessness.
+They operate a shelter from mid-May through mid-August and mid-November through mid-January.
+Upon exiting the shelter program, they offer rides to the Rescue bus pass program to assist with transportation.

-The City of Little Rock, Housing and Neighborhood Programs department, continues to receive the Continuum of Care Planning Grant.
+The City of Little Rock, Housing and Neighborhood Programs department, applied to continue receiving the Continuum of Care Planning Grant.
 The objective of the grant is to increase the continuum care's ability to function as defined by the Department of Housing and Urban Development (HUD).